Dee-ui/Neural-IK-Robotics/README.md

 Aihie Daniel Aisosa	- ```danielaisosaaihie@gmail.com```

-Special thanks to the University of Benin and [Ebunkamaodo Odudu](odudu.ebunkamaodo@uniben.edu)  for providing the inspiration for this project.
+Special thanks to the University of Benin and [Engr.
+Ebunkamaodo Odudu](odudu.ebunkamaodo@uniben.edu)  for providing the inspiration for this project.